CMCC-Foundation/OceanAnalyticsLab/README.md

 # MEI Development Toolkit

-This toolkit contributes to the change of paradigm process for the moving from a data-drive approach to a knowledge-driven one, focusing all the attention on the implementing methodology for processing services, first facilitating the exploitation of scientific model, with their implementation as geospatial processing services on the Internet.
+This toolkit aims to underpin the development of scientific algorithms for the processing of geospatial data and information, especially focusing their implementation in production environment.

-Starting from the adoption of OGC WPS specification, additional conventions and implementing modules are offered from the toolkit to accelerate the developments and reduce the amount of programming, with a special focus to those related to the processing of marine environmental indicators, today useful contribution to address the challenges of UN Ocean Decade, and cope the major environmental risks.
+The considered scope is to serve societal needs with the extraction of new knowledge, that can be related to the healthiness of the marine environment, from big ocean data.

 Ref
 - Stefano Nativi, Mattia Santoro, Gregory Giuliani & Paolo Mazzetti (2020) Towards a knowledge base to support global change policy goals, International Journal of Digital Earth, 13:2, 188-216, DOI: 10.1080/17538947.2018.1559367
-- United Nations Decade of Ocean Science for Sustainable Developments, Challenges, "Challenge 9 - Skills, knowledge and technology for all", https://www.oceandecade.org/challenges/
+- United Nations Decade of Ocean Science for Sustainable Developments, Challenges, https://www.oceandecade.org/challenges/
 - The Global Risks Report 2022, 17th Edition, World Economic Forum, ISBN: 978-2-940631-09-4
-- OGC WPS
-- European Commission, Directorate-General for Research and Innovation, Turning FAIR into reality : final report and action plan from the European Commission expert group on FAIR data, Publications Office, 2018, https://data.europa.eu/doi/10.2777/1524

 # The VLab Marine Environmental Indicators